 That’s awesome.
 It feels like everyone is so excited to be building something new right now, so it’s fun to take a step back and think about how everyone’s experience might be in that growing world.
 We have a chance to build this from the ground up.
 It’s still pretty much a ground-floor industry.
 This is the decade of quantum, but we’ve barely started it.

 It’s very much a ground floor, and it’s funny, because we’re all competitors, yet we’re all friends, and so there’s not snarkiness that you see in other industries: “I can’t talk to him.
 He’s a competitor.”
 We’re all on the side laughing and talking and sharing information, so it’s a very welcoming group of people.
 That’s the part that’s fresh for me — the collaboration within the community and the want of the community to move this technology forward is amazing, and it’s motivating.

 I’m with you.
 It’s a fun time, and I want to keep it fun as long as I can.
 It’s great.

 When I go to trade shows, company presidents come up to me, and they stutter, “Denise, I haven’t hired any women lately — I’m so sorry” or “There’s not enough diversity in my company — I’m so sorry.”
-And the first step is that people are recognizing that diversity is important, and there’s a lot of statistics out there that shows that diverse teams perform better than nondiverse teams.
-The realization that diversity is an issue is the first step.
+And the first step is that people are recognising that diversity is important, and there’s a lot of statistics out there that shows that diverse teams perform better than nondiverse teams.
+The realisation that diversity is an issue is the first step.
 I know when we hire, we work very hard to hire diverse candidates because as a company, we believe that diversity is important and will be critical to our success.
-I do see that the industry is moving in the direction that they recognize diversity is important and they try to bring in diverse candidates, so the trend is going in the right direction.
+I do see that the industry is moving in the direction that they recognise diversity is important and they try to bring in diverse candidates, so the trend is going in the right direction.

 That’s terrific.
 One of my most trusted employees is my right-hand coder there, Emily Stamm, who works at this company.